PurdueECE264/2020FallProblems-Lu/HW17Huffman1/README.md

 When control `1` is seen, the next must be data.
 Create a tree node to hold the data and append the node to the end of a list.
-The input so far should proeduce the following list of four tree nodes:
+The input so far should produce the following list of four tree nodes:

 ![](huffman01.png)